VincentMarquez/The-Projection-Transfers-Spectral-Geometry/README.md

 * **Result:** As , .
 * **Implication:** High fidelity in Large Language Models is often due to **ambient spanning** (brute force coverage), not structural alignment.

+# 3. Methodology: Spectral Projection Memory

+Current transfer learning approaches implicitly assume that optimization on a source task induces a representation compatible with the target.
+We challenge this assumption by introducing **Spectral Projection Memory (SPM)**, a framework that models transfer as a rank-limited geometric projection.
+We further derive **Noise-Corrected Fidelity ()** as a quantifiable metric for structural compatibility.

+## 3.1.
+The Spectral Projection Operator

+We define the learned representation of a source task  as a high-dimensional manifold embedded in activation space .
+To isolate the structural "memory" of this task, we construct a subspace projector from the covariance spectrum of the source activations.

+Let  be the centered feature matrix of the source domain.
+The empirical covariance matrix is given by .
+By the Spectral Theorem, we decompose  into its eigenbasis:

+where  are the eigenvalues representing the variance captured along each principal direction .

+We define the **Rank- Source Projector**  as the orthogonal projection onto the subspace spanned by the top- eigenvectors (the "memory bandwidth"):

+This operator acts as a "spectral filter," permitting only the variance aligned with the source task's geometry to pass, while nullifying orthogonal components.

+## 3.2.
+Quantifying Compatibility: Transfer Fidelity

+To predict transfer success without training, we measure how much of the target task's structure is preserved by the source projector.
+Let  be the covariance of the target representation.
+We define **Transfer Fidelity ()** as the fraction of target energy captured by the source subspace:

+While  measures total overlap, it can be inflated by chance alignment in high-dimensional spaces.
+As , the projector approaches the identity matrix (), trivially yielding  regardless of task relatedness (the "Spanning Loophole").

+### 3.2.1.
+Noise-Corrected Fidelity ()

+To isolate genuine structural alignment from isotropic background noise, we introduce **Noise-Corrected Fidelity ()**:

+where  represents the expected fidelity of a random subspace under an isotropic assumption.

+* ****: Indicates statistically significant shared geometry (Positive Transfer potential).
+* ****: Indicates the source and target are geometrically orthogonal (Negative Transfer risk).

+## 3.3.
+The Rank-Fidelity Diagnostic

+The behavior of  as a function of rank  reveals the intrinsic compatibility of the tasks.
+We identify a critical "knee" rank  where the marginal gain in  diminishes.

+* **Below **: The projector captures core shared features (e.g., edges, textures).
+* **Above **: The projector relies on overparameterized capacity to brute-force coverage.

+Our experiments (Section 4) demonstrate that calculating  provides a robust pre-training diagnostic.
+A low  predicts that fine-tuning will require destroying the source structure to accommodate the target, leading to catastrophic forgetting or poor convergence.